FailAcademy/learning/adp-london/_slides/week-02/02-web-servers-express.md

 Before we go further with middleware, let's pause and build out the client side of our app.
 In your `index.html` file, add a button (which you will use to asynchronously retrieve quotes).

 Also create `main.js` file in your `public` directory and include it in your `index.html` file.
-Inside of `main.js`, use `fetch` to grab your quotes on JSON when the button is clicked.
+Inside of `main.js`, use `fetch` to grab your quotes in JSON format when the button is clicked.

 Lastly, append all the quotes and their authors to the DOM after the `fetch` Promise resolves successfully.